top of page

 Schedule one-time autosaves or auto transfers to savings for windfalls such as extra paychecks or tax refunds.
 Make transferring money from your checking to your saving easy, allowing you to save impulsively.

-Tip 4: Make it automatic
+Tip 4: Make it Automatic

 The most effective way to save is to make it automatic and pay yourself first.
 This is simple to do.
 I will walk you through the step-by-step process.